UofA-SPEAR/software/README.md

     docker-compose run spear

-which runs the `spear` image as a container named `spear-container` (it also runs the `spear_env` image as a container, but that container exits immediately).
+which runs the `spear` image as a container named `spear-container` (it also runs the `spear-env` image as a container, but that container exits immediately).

 ## Working in Docker